KaiHartmayer/Thesis/README.md

 ##

-*Qualitative_Part* folder contains the answers to all 6 questions for the sampled patents, and all patents have been rated on the 3 sufficiently reliable questions by rater 1.
+*Qualitative_Part* folder contains the answers to all 6 questions for the sampled patents, and all patents have been rated on the 3 sufficiently reliable questions by rater 1 (i.e., the main author).